 Yúusnew̓as is a Sḵwx̱wú7mesh community-led project to research and document the residential school experiences of our stélmexw (people).
 Sḵwx̱wú7mesh Úxwumixw is the lead community for the archival and land-based research into the former St. Paul’s Residential School.
 The site is located on Sḵwx̱wú7mesh territory in North Vancouver and we are working closely with səl̓ilw̓ətaʔɬ (Tsleil-Waututh) Nation and xʷməθkʷəy̓əm (Musqueam) Indian Band.
 Other communities also attended this school while it was open from 1899 until it was shut down in 1959.

 Truth & Reconciliation for Kids & Teens →

 The Library recognizes that the arts are a distinguishing characteristic of our community’s identity.
 To support our community’s creative talents, we offer spaces that showcase local artists in a setting that invites connection and reflection.

 Our Art Gallery is a canvas for established and emerging artists who work in an exciting range of styles and media.
 Come experience this month’s exhibit and discover a new artist, perspective, and source of pleasure.
-Works are on display both on the Main Floor and Lower Level.
+Works are on display on the Main Floor.

 In addition to our monthly exhibitions, over the years the Library has acquired a collection of fine art.
 Selected pieces are on display in the Library.